-Creating a new Microsoft Advertising campaign is easier than ever!
+Creating a new search ad campaign in Microsoft Advertising is easier than ever!

 Here is some information about what you'll see in each step: